Puff pastry blueberry turnovers make a quick and easy dessert treat - they're ready to enjoy in less than an hour!

 Notes

-- To thaw puff pastry, place in refrigerator the night before, or thaw on counter top for 30 minutes.
+- To thaw puff pastry, place in refrigerator the night beforehand or thaw on countertop for 30 minutes.

-- Egg wash can be substituted with 2 tablespoons of heavy cream brushed over the tops of each pastry.
+- Egg wash can be substituted with heavy cream for a similar result.

-- Turbinado sugar can be substituted with granulated sugar.
+- Turbinado sugar can be substituted with more granulated sugar.

 Comments